CCDirectLink/CLS/proposals/1/packedMod.md

 ## Current Situation / Problems

 Mods have to be unzip by the user and installed my manually moving them into the mods folder.
-"Packed mods" are not standartized (rar, 7zip, tar.gz, ...).
+"Packed mods" are not standardized (rar, 7zip, tar.gz, ...).
 Not every OS supports every format.

 ## Solution